 Easily distracted?
 5 ways to reduce online distraction at work

 The internet has become an integral part of our daily lives.
 Whether we’re working or playing, the internet is always there, with a flow of information that never ends.
-Every single minute, more “stuff” is being sent our way: emails, text messages, voicemails, instant messages, Twitter messages, Facebook posts, etc. Yes, even the most productive workers have to battle online distractions.
+Every single minute, more “stuff” is being sent our way: emails, text messages, voicemails, instant messages, Twitter messages, Facebook posts, etc. Yes, even the most productive professionals have to battle online distractions.

 With that said, it is no surprise that folks in the Middle East spend much of their time online for fun.
 In fact, according to Bayt.com’s ‘Rest and Recreation Habits Among MENA Professionals’ poll (January 2013), 30.7% of people say that they spend more than five hours a day surfing the internet just for fun.